-I specialize in wild wiry terriers, and other spirited high-drive terrier-type dogs.
-I have worked with prospective, current, and long-time enthusiasts of high-drive terrier types all over the world.
-I am passionate about helping people with their high-drive terrier type dogs.
+I am a trainer equipped with the ability and love for training every and any kind of dog and/or person.
+I am very adaptive at finding strategies unique to the dog at hand.
+Given that skill, my priority dogs are the most challenging and exciting ones: the wild wiry terriers, and other spirited, independent dogs, of course!
+I have worked with prospective, current, and long-time enthusiasts of “full strength” terrier types all over the world.
 I pride myself in offering a listening ear and advice that is knowledgeable and non-judgemental.
 These dogs are not easy, and the last thing anyone needs is to be chastised for ‘mistakes’ when all they want is genuine and straightforward information and ideas.

 I frequently speak with individuals/families who are interested a Welsh Terrier, or similar high-drive terrier type of dog, to: